P-Cron/fyp/README.md

 ```
 vehicleProf2.compareFprintsHavePath(vehicleProf2.getPathsProfilesSameID(DIR_TO_SEARCH)[-1])
 ```
-### PIDs required
+### PIDs Required
-Need these columns in CSV file, and need these PIDs added manually when collecting data:
+These columns are needed in CSV the file as the profiler program will look for them in order to build the profile.These PIDs needed to be added manually when collecting vehicle data, they were not in the available PIDs at first:

+* 0100
+* 011c obd standards vehicle conforms to
+* 0120
+* 0140
+* 0160
+* 0900
+* 0901 vin message count
+* 0902
+* 0903
+* 0904
+* 0905
+* 0906
+* 0907
+* 0908
+* 0909
-*
+* 090A
-*
+* 090B